 This post is being written to answer that question.

-Hopefully, it can also offer some inspiration on talking points so that you can get the most value out of your sessions.
+Hopefully, it can also offer some inspiration on talking points so that you can get the most value out of your virtual mentorship sessions.

 Be inquisitive, ask questions, try and fill in the blanks and create mental patterns from the answers you get.